TristanTruxal/The-Number-Game/README.md

 * Inclusion:
   1. Server and client software to manage game states and user inputs.
   2. ClI interfaces for both server and client to facilitate game setup and play.
-  3. Networking capability to handle simultaneous games in isolated sessiosn
+  3. Networking capability to handle simultaneous games in isolated sessions

 * Exclusions:
   1. Graphical user interface (GUI)